TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 16/John 16.5.md

 ---

-But now I go unto him that sent me; and none of you asketh me, Whither goest thou?
+But now I am going to him who sent me, and none of you asks me, 'Where are you going?'